steyep/alfred-jira/README.md

   * Within **Alfred**, simply select "Add a comment" for a given issue (by tabbing/pressing enter) and type the comment.
 Pressing `enter` will POST the comment to the issue.
 * View an issue's *priority*
 * Watch/Unwatch an issue
+* Effortlessly track time-spent on an issue
+  * When viewing an issue's details in **Alfred**, you can start/stop progress on a given issue
+    * **Starting** progress will move the issue to the main menu for quick access and begin automatically tracking time.
+    * **Stopping** progress will log the time spent on an issue to JIRA as well as the exact time/date you began working on the issue.
 * Open issue in a web browser

 ### Settings: